ykg19851-svg/Crypto-Floating-Window/README.md

 Users can customize display settings and add their own tokens by editing the AutoHotkey source code.

+## Source Code

+The source code is written in AutoHotkey v2.

+To modify the script, install AutoHotkey v2 first.

 ### Display Settings

 ```text